-The Materials Characterization Facility (MCF) offers instrumentation grants for energy-related research that requires use of one or more of its facility instruments.
+The MCF offers utilization grants for energy-related research requiring use of one or more of the MCF instruments.
 The intent is to provide equipment access for unfunded seed research to assist faculty in developing competitive external proposals.
 Individuals from colleges and other organizations outside of Notre Dame with limited access to advanced characterization instrumentation are eligible to apply.
 This is an open call for submissions.
 Proposals will be accepted until funding is no longer available.

 Interested applicants should use the proposal template at the link below.
 Proposals should include a summary of the proposed research or educational activity, including a brief project overview, description of the project goals, field of context for the goals, the expected outcomes of the study/activity, and a statement indicating that the proposed project is not currently being funded by external sources.
 Proposals should also include a brief description of the desired MCF instrument(s) for use, the estimated hours of use for each instrument, anticipated dates of use, description of the sample(s) to be characterized, and the type of data/information expected to be acquired.
 Proposals will be reviewed upon receipt, and researchers will be notified of their award status approximately two weeks from submission.